franckf-git/rtfm/programs_sysadmin.md

 describe simply

 long-message :
-justify if need can add issue_ID for closing
+justify if need
+issues will by automatictly closed with :
+    close #1
+    fix #26
+    resolve #8
+    implement #901
 ```

 All branch must be formated :